 - “Unseen” appeared in “My Core Rises,” Plants and Poetry Journal.

-- “What looks like perfect peach” is forthcoming in the “Plant Your Words Anthology” and on the Tiny Seed Journal blog.
+- “What looks like perfect peach” appeared in the “Plant Your Words Anthology” and on the Tiny Seed Journal blog.

 On this site: